nathan108642/controlled_assessment/controlled_assement/Converter.md

 ###Design
 In this programme I have made a curency converter.the user told me that i needed to make a code that contain the following:
--the code should be able to have exchange rates changed by the user.
+-The code should be able to have exchange rates changed by the user.
--the user shouod be able
+-The user shouldbe able to enter an amount, select the chosen currency for thisand the  currency into which this should be converted.
+-The figure shown should be displayed to two decimal places, for example to the nearest cent in US Dollars